-One thing I’ve noticed a lot of lately is people I know or have met not taking control of their financial lives.
-Instead they’re just hoping against hope that they’ll have enough to retire when they get older, or that if an emergency happens they’ll have enough in their emergency fund.
-They’re not really planning ahead for a rainy day, and in the end they may end up relying on the government or family to take care of them when they don’t have enough money for retirement or for their latest “emergency”.
+One thing I’ve noticed a lot lately is people I know or have met not taking control of their financial lives.
+Instead, they’re just hoping against hope that they’ll have enough to retire when they get older, or that if an emergency happens they’ll have enough in their emergency fund.

-When you don’t plan ahead and instead rely on the kindness of others in order to keep you afloat, you’re in for a rude awakening.
+When you don’t plan ahead and instead rely on the kindness of others to keep you afloat, you’re in for a rude awakening.